zatserkl/h1b_counting/README.md

 **Note:** Each year of data can have different columns.
 Check **File Structure** docs before development.

 The name of some field in 2014 dataset are different from the 2017 one.
 It is reasonable to assume that the fields also can be changed in the coming years.
-I developed special method to deal with this problem.
+I developed heuristic method to deal with this problem.

 # Heuristic Method